guthriec/chriswguthrie/_pages/about.md

 ### Practical Techniques

 - "Networks of agents" for heterogeneous systems and decentralized decision-making
-- LLMs as foundation models, embedding models, and otherwise "components" of decision-making systems
+- Models, pretrained with self-supervision, as precursors to decision-making systems (e.g. using LLMs as foundation or embedding models)